Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Introduction

-The spectral analysis of the oscillations points at the charge transport being dominated by a single electron-like band.
-The quantum scattering time $\tau$ and the cyclotron mass $m_c$ are determined together with the Berry phase $\Phi_B$.
+The spectral analysis of the oscillations points at \corr{the charge transport being dominated by a single electron-like band.}{only one dominant type of charge-carrier orbit.} The quantum scattering time $\tau$ and the cyclotron mass $m_c$ are determined together with the Berry phase $\Phi_B$.
 The thickness-dependence of the extremal Fermi surface cross-sectional area indicates that the bulk limit of the electronic structure establishes only for thicknesses $t>20\t{nm}$.
 Using the angular dispersion of the \g{sdh} oscillations, insights into the Fermi surface shape are gained.

-In a previous work \cite{Ouroboros}, we demonstrated that \pt flakes exfoliated from a bulk crystal contain Pt vacancies, resulting in a Kondo effect.
-Here, a further analysis reveals that the vacancy concentration is not uniform since the Kondo effect varies across samples.
-A reduced number of Pt vacancies leads to the emergence of \g{wal} in the non-local resistance measurements, heralding \g{soc} in the samples.